CodeAndCake/AppsFromScratch/sessions/03/README.md

 ### What is good design?

 Even though it looks gorgeous, it's not doing well what is made for.

-Hot Bertaa good example of bad user experience design.
+Hot Berta is good example of bad user experience design.

 ![](assets/Hot-Bertaa.png)